Luxcorel/Luxcorel/README.md

 # Hello, I'm Johannes Rosengren 👋

 I'm a software developer student with a passion for web development.
 My primary programming languages are TypeScript/JavaScript, Java, and Go.
 I'm currently pursuing a B.Sc. in Computer Science at Malmö University.
-Beyond coding, I enjoy photography and spending all my money on specialty coffee.
+Beyond coding, I enjoy photography and drinking delicous coffee.

 ---